Surrender a Pet

 Surrendering a Pet

-If you find yourself needing to surrender your pet, you must fill out an online surrender survey form.
+If you are a Loudoun County resident and find yourself needing to surrender your pet, you must fill out an online surrender form:

 Please be ready to bring proof of ownership to your scheduled surrender appointment.

 - Bill of sale or a written transfer of ownership